Humana vs Aetna Medicare Advantage Plans

 Humana vs Aetna Medicare Advantage Plans, State Availability and Geographic Considerations

-The availability of Medicare Advantage Plans can exhibit considerable variation across states.
-Humana offers Medicare Advantage plans in 49 states, as well as in Washington, D.C., and Puerto Rico.
-These plans provide coverage for a wide range of healthcare needs.
+The availability of Medicare Advantage Plans could exhibit considerable variation across states.
+Humana will likely offer Medicare Advantage plans in a majority of the states and Puerto Rico.
+Some of these plans could provide coverage for a wide range of healthcare needs.

-Their plans are more prevalent in states such as:
+Their plans may be more prevalent in states such as:

 • Florida